 Colored diamonds are described by the certified color grade that they received.
 If a yellow diamond has a notably strong presence of yellow, and it is officially certified as such, it will be referred to as a “Fancy Intense Yellow.”

-Often, a colored diamond will be comprised of as secondary (and sometimes even third) color.
+Often, a colored diamond will be composed of a secondary (and sometimes even third) color.
 In this case, the second color would be referred to as a modifier.
-When describing a colored diamond that includes a modifier, the modifier it named first.
+When describing a colored diamond that includes a modifier, the modifier is named first.
 For example, a pink diamond with a purple modifier would be properly referenced as a Fancy Purplish-Pink Diamond.

-Instead of a D-Z color scale, which is used for white diamonds, colored diamonds that exhibit color beyond the Z color grade and are graded on a range from “light” to “vivid.”
-The latter grade is given to those colored diamonds whose color is most intense, therefore the most valuable.
-Like white diamonds, each of these color grades represents a specific depth and range of color.
+Instead of a D-Z diamond color scale, which is used for white diamonds, colored diamonds that exhibit color beyond the Z diamond color grade and are graded on a range from "light" to "vivid."
+The latter grade is given to those fancy diamonds whose color is most intense, therefore the most valuable.
+Like white diamonds, each of these color grades represents a specific depth and color range.